danielelealll/danielelealll/README.md

-# Hello world!!!
+# Hello, world!!!
 I'm Daniele Leal 👋

 ### A new crew member entering the knowledge of languages and information technologies!! ✨⚡